Federatedzhang/DFPL/README.md

-This is the core code for  BA-DFPL section about Federated Learning.
+This is the core code for  BA-DFPL about training section.
 If  the paper is accepted, we will release the full code to the public.